GaganBehrh/Student_performance_analysis/README.md

 Testing of User Stories:
 ##
 1. As a user, I would like to be able to get a clear message about the kind of analysis i will be performing and what are my options
-Pass: There is a clear welcome message in the beginning of the program along with the options of different functionalities to perform
+(a) Pass: There is a clear welcome message in the beginning of the program along with the options of different functionalities to perform
-2. As a user, I would like to see the entries from the worksheet on the terminal
-Pass: Option1 makes it possible
+2. As a user, I would like to see the entries from the worksheet on the terminal (b) Pass: Option1 makes it possible
-3. As a user, I would like to know the total of each student
-Pass: Option2 makes it possible
+3. As a user, I would like to know the total of each student (c) Pass: Option2 makes it possible
-4. As a user, I would like to the student with maximum percentage and his/her respective grade
-Pass: Option2 makes it possibleh
+4. As a user, I would like to the student with maximum percentage and his/her respective grade (d) Pass: Option2 makes it possibleh
-5. As a user, I would like to be able to enter the data entries and update the worksheet
-Pass: Option3 makes it possible
+5. As a user, I would like to be able to enter the data entries and update the worksheet (e) Pass: Option3 makes it possible

 ## Deployment:
 This project was deployed using Code Institite's mock terminal for Heroku